1 000 X 1 000

 Q: Is 1000 x 1000 a good resolution for a profile picture?

 A: It depends on the platform.
 Some social media platforms may automatically resize or compress the image, rendering the high resolution unnecessary.
-However, 1000 x 1000 provides ample detail to ensure a clear and crisp profile picture.
+Still, 1000 x 1000 provides ample detail to ensure a clear and crisp profile picture.

 Q: Can I print a 1000 x 1000 image on an A4 sheet?